Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Introduction

 \subsection{AHP factors of waterway vulnerability and their Saaty rankings}

 In this study, AHP was used as a characterization scheme rather than a decision making process; hence, factors and their relative rank order of importance were structured to highlight areas that may be vulnerable to pollution with an emphasis on urban pollution.
 Land use was identified using LULC, a widely recognized direct characterization of land types and includes development such as urbanization and agricultural uses.
 Urbanization may be directly related to major sources of contamination in water bodies, while agriculture is a major source of nonpoint source pollution including fertilizers and pesticides.
 Moreover, densely populated areas have a direct impact on surface water quality.
-For instance, population growth rate and water quality parameters, such as biochemical oxygen demand (BOD) and dissolved oxygen, were highly correlated in a Kelani river watershed in Sri Lanka \citep{9}.
-Given our emphasis on urban pollution and their direct impacts on vulnerability to pollution, population density (PD) was ranked as the most important factor (1 on the Saaty-scale), and LULC was ranked second with a Saaty-scale value of 2 in relative importance.
+For instance, population growth rate and water quality parameters, such as biochemical oxygen demand (BOD) and dissolved oxygen, were highly correlated in a Kelani river watershed in Sri Lanka~\citep{9}.
+Given our emphasis on urban pollution and its direct impact on vulnerability, population density (PD) was ranked as the most important factor (Saaty-scale value of 1), followed by LULC (Saaty-scale value of 2).